Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-constructed and effectively fulfill their roles.
-The informed clues are specific, the fake clues are well-targeted, and the misinformed clues are adequately ambiguous.
-The game should be fun and challenging.
+The clues are well-crafted, creating a good balance of clarity, ambiguity, and misdirection, making the game challenging but fair.

 ---